kojiishi/monitor-input-rs/README.md

 # monitor-input

-A command line tool to change display monitors' input sources with [DDC/CI].
+A command line tool to change input sources of display monitors with [DDC/CI].

 Supports Windows/Mac/Linux.